NCI-HPCDI/cylc-workflow/advanced_guide.md

 ```
 # Change deault cylc8 working directory in ~/.cylc/flow/global.cylc

-For example, the following config will link 'log' subdirctory to '/g/data' and link the 'share' and 'work' subdirectoroies towards '/scratch'
+For example, the following config will link 'log' subdirctory to '/g/data' and link the 'share' and 'work' subdirectories towards '/scratch'

 ```
 #!Jinja2